How to Organize Your Junk Drawer Quickly and Easily

 Likewise, if there are things in your junk drawer that might find a better home elsewhere, then put these to one side for relocation (e.g. mini screwdriver sets might be better off kept with your toolkit and items you can use for crafting might be best kept with your other crafting materials).

-The key is to make sure these unwanted items don’t go straight back in the junk drawer afterwards!
+The key is to make sure these items don’t go straight back in the junk drawer when you are finished!

 Donate Old Junk